Wild-Places: A Large-Scale Dataset for Lidar Place Recognition in Unstructured Natural Environments: Experimental Evaluation

 \subsection{Results}

-Table \ref{tab:benchmarking} presents the results for both intra-sequence and inter-sequence evaluation.
-We report metrics as outlined in Section \ref{sec:benchmarking} and visualise the top-N Recall curves for inter-sequence evaluation for learning-based approaches in Figure \ref{fig:r@N}.
+Table \ref{tab:benchmarking} presents the results for both intra-sequence and inter-sequence evaluations.
+We report metrics as outlined in Section \ref{sec:benchmarking} and visualise the top-N Recall curves for inter-sequence evaluation for learning-based methods in Figure \ref{fig:r@N}.

-\textbf{Intra-Sequence Evaluation: } For intra-sequence evaluation we observe that approaches which have been shown to saturate benchmark datasets in urban environment have significant room for improvement on our dataset, with a highest reported average max-F1 and top-1 Recall of only $80.65$\% and $84.41$\% compared to the mid-to-high $90$s seen in urban environments.
+\textbf{Intra-Sequence Evaluation: } For intra-sequence evaluation we observe that approaches which have been shown to saturate benchmark datasets in urban environments have significant room for improvement on our dataset, with a highest reported average max-F1 and top-1 Recall of only $70.8$\% and $69.8$\% compared to the mid-to-high $90$\% seen in urban environments.
 We observe that the sequence V-03 which has the highest amount of in-sequence reverse-revisits of all 8 sequences proves the most challenging for all methods.
-On the other-hand, K-04 which has barely any reverse revisits gives the highest performance for all methods.
+Conversely, K-04 which has barely any reverse revisits gives the highest performance for all methods.
 This drop in performance is particularly prominent in ScanContext \cite{kim2018scan} which we attribute to the strategy of encoding highest z-values being unsuited for environments dominated by relatively uninformative dense overhead canopy.

-\textbf{Inter-Sequence Evaluation: } For inter-sequence evaluation we observe a similar drop in performance, with the strongest performing approach on Venman and Karawatha reporting only $85.70$\% and $62.1$\% top-1 Recall, respectively, in contrast to the mid-to-high $90$s reported in urban benchmarks.
+\textbf{Inter-Sequence Evaluation: } For inter-sequence evaluation we observe a similar drop in performance, with the strongest performing approach on Venman and Karawatha reporting only $79.84$\% and $74.67$\% top-1 Recall respectively, in contrast to the mid-to-high $90$\% reported in urban benchmarks.
 Additionally, we investigate the impact that the time elapsed between the query and database sequences has on the performance of inter-sequence place recognition by using sequence $02$ as a query and evaluating retrieval performance against sequences $01$, $03$ and $04$ as databases representing a time gap of same day, 6 months and 14 months, respectively.
-As shown in \figref{fig:performance_drop}, increasing the time gap between the query and the database has a significant detrimental impact on long-term place recognition performance, with top-1 Recall drops of up to $37.6$\% and $50.1$\% in the Venman and Karawatha environments, respectively.
+As shown in \figref{fig:performance_drop}, increasing the time gap between the query and the database has a significant detrimental impact on long-term place recognition performance, with top-1 Recall dropping by up to $45.1$\% and $24$\% in the Venman and Karawatha environments, respectively.